dbrizard/add-pdf-contents/README.md

 ## See also

-- [QuickOutline](https://github.com/ririv/QuickOutline) has a GUI and seems to be very powerful (automatically creates the outline from the OCR of the outline)
+- [QuickOutline](https://github.com/ririv/QuickOutline) has a GUI and seems to be very powerful (automatically creates the outline from the OCR of the outline);
+- [HandyOutliner](https://handyoutlinerfo.sourceforge.net/) also treats PDF and DJVU files, GUI based.